 - Dress codes for formal dinners (White Tie, Black Tie, lounge suits).

 - Dining in clients’ houses (hostess gifts, obeying house rules, etc.).

 16.00 hrs Participants prepare for the real-life business case

 - Arrival and greeting of the guests.

-18.45 hrs Start of the formal dining training by William Hanson
+19.00 hrs Arrival of the guests, start of the formal dining training by William Hanson, first course

 During the etiquette dinner William Hanson will discuss:

 - Styles of service (butler service, silver service, plated service & buffets).

 - The place setting – navigating your way.
 Tools of the table (flatware, glassware, cutlery & linens).
 International variations on Western table settings (British, American, European).
 How to hold correctly cutlery & glassware?

 - Common mistakes and slip-ups.
 Tricky foods (how to eat burgers, caviar & kebabs politely).